nzdavidv/pages/pages/oracle_linux.md

 Post note..

-Do I re-install the raspberry pi with oracle linux
+Do I re-install the raspberry pi with oracle linux?

 to explore later..
 <a>https://docs.oracle.com/en/learn/oracle-linux-install-rpi/#introduction</a>